 However, courts don’t just give out compensations to every family that loses one of its members.
 That’s what wrongful death laws are for.

 Under federal and state laws in Long Beach, you may be entitled to fair and just compensation for losing a family member – spouse, child, parent, grandparent, etc. – due to the negligent, willful, or wrongful act, omission, or fault of another party.

 Wrongful death lawyer Howard Craig Kornberg, who has handled hundreds of accidental death lawsuits all across California in the past decades, explains what a wrongful death claim means.

-Wrongful death laws cover a plethora of causes of death such as car collisions, medical malpractice, construction accidents, dog bites, and many others.
+Wrongful death laws cover a plethora of causes of death such as car collisions, construction accidents, dog bites, and many others.

 Fact: every year, more than 30,000 people die in motor vehicle accidents across the U.S.